pkyriakou/Cactus-Identification-Challenge-ML/README.md

 # Cactus-Identification-Challenge-ML
-This repository contains the notebook submitted for the "Aerial Cactus Identification" Kaggle Challenge.
+This repository contains the notebook submitted for the [Aerial Cactus Identification](https://www.kaggle.com/c/aerial-cactus-identification/overview) Kaggle Challenge.

 The challenge was a computer vision problem and it involved binary classification of whether cacti were present in a given photo or not.